EVOLVED-5G/TSN_FrontEnd/README.md

 Where `token` is a randomly generated value that is used to secure the usage of the `/clear` endpoint.

-In case of failure, the TSN AF will reply with the following payload (status 400):
+In case of failure, the TSN FrontEnd will reply with the following payload (status 400):

 ```
 {"message": ["Bad Request"|"Request Failed"], "detail": "<detailed_error_explanation>"}